 Workday Integration Cloud Connect

-Within its Integration platform, Workday offers many different packaged connectors, including ones that are pre-built into the system and those that can be configurable if needed later on down the road.
+Within its Integration platform, Workday offers many different packaged core connectors, including ones that are pre-built into the system and those that can be configurable if needed later on down the road.
 These cloud connectors are built into the Workday system from the start, easily maintained to meet your current and future needs, and fully supported by Workday and its partners.

 Workday Integration Cloud Connect Highlights: